← Guides

 Temp range1530°CFlocculationmediumFlavour profileClean, neutral

-UVAFERM 43 (and its variant UVAFERM 43 RESTART) is confirmed by Scott Labs to carry the HXT3 gene that confers fructophilic character.
-It was specifically selected for use in high-maturity grapes where fructose concentration exceeds glucose — exactly the same challenge presented by acacia and tupelo honeys.
-For stuck fermentation restarts in high-fructose batches, UVAFERM 43 RESTART (the pre-acclimatised version) is particularly effective.
-Low nitrogen demand, clean neutral character.
-Less widely available in homebrew retail than Lalvin strains but accessible through winemaking suppliers.
-Source: Scott Labs 2025–2026 Handbook.
+UVAFERM 43 (and its variant UVAFERM 43 RESTART) has been selected by Scott Labs for the HXT3 gene that empowers fructophilic character.
+It was specifically selected for use in high-maturity grapes where fructose concentration exceeds glucose, which is exactly the same challenge presented by acacia and tupelo honeys.
+Standard yeast strains prefer glucose and they'll consume it first, then slow down when they hit the fructose-heavy remainder.
+In a high-fructose must, this can cause a stuck or sluggish fermentation in the final stretch, even when there's still plenty of sugar left.
+For stuck fermentation restarts in high-fructose batches, Lallemand offer UVAFERM 43 RESTART (a pre-acclimatised version that is prepared for the immediate use in the hostile environment of a high alcohol, high sugar, stressed must).
+It has a low nitrogen demand and clean neutral character.
+Probably less widely available in homebrew retail than Lalvin strains but should be accessible through winemaking suppliers.

 Use in calculator →